 It's time to get busy selecting samples of your in-plant's best work to enter in the In-Print 2024 competition, the only print contest exclusively for in-plants.
 To create even more opportunities for your in-plant to win a prize, we have added eight new categories this year, including an additional three exclusively for small in-plants.

-Past winners have engaged their operators in the selection process, asking them to put aside five or six pristine copies of particularly eye-catching, complex pieces.
-Once February rolls around, the manager then gets involved in sorting through these potential submissions and picking the very best ones to enter.
+Past winners have engaged their operators in the selection process, asking them to put aside five or six pristine copies of particularly eye-catching pieces.
+The manager then sorts through these potential submissions and picks the very best ones to enter.
 Your operators will be proud to know their work is being considered for entry into this national contest, a collaboration between In-plant Impressions and the In-plant Printing and Mailing Association (IPMA).

-In-Print 2021 includes numerous categories for both “Offset” and “Non-Offset” pieces.
-Plus, there are categories exclusively for in-plants with 10 or fewer employees.
-And there is a category this year for COVID-19 floor graphics, window clings, signage, stickers, etc.
+In-Print 2024 includes numerous categories for both “Offset” and “Non-Offset” pieces.
+Plus, there are six categories exclusively for in-plants with 10 or fewer employees.

-So get your employees involved today and start saving samples.
-You owe it to them to honor their hard work by entering it in In-Print 2021.
+So get your staff involved today and start saving samples.
+You owe it to them to honor their hard work by entering it in In-Print 2024.
 Here are some tips to help you select the very best pieces for entry.
 View the rules and categories here.